ViCCo-Group/frrsa/README.md

 predicted_RDM: a (condition*condition*n_output) numpy array populated with the predicted dissimilarities.
 predictions: a pandasDataFrame which, for all folds and outputs separately, holds predicted and test dissimilarities and to which object pairs they belong.
 unfitted_scores: a dictionary which holds classical RSA scores for each output, separately for different scoring methods.
-scores: a pandasDataFrame which, for all folds and outputs separately, holds the scores and hyperparameters.
+scores: a pandasDataFrame which, for all folds and outputs separately, holds the scores and hyperparameters of every outer fold.
 betas: a pandasDataFrame which, for all folds and outputs separately, holds the betas from each outer crossvalidation.
+fitted_scores: a numpy array which holds, for every output, the correlation between the predicted RDM and the output.

 Notes regarding language:
 - "Channel" is a generic umbrella term and can mean, for example: a voxel, an MEG measurement channel, a unit of a deep neural network layer.